top of page

 This is an opportunity for businesses to capitalise on network effects and word-of-mouth.
 Furthermore, being in the public directory will mean a further opportunity to be discovered on the platform.

-• Channels are embedded with unique privacy features.
+• Whatsapp channels are embedded with unique privacy features.
 For example, subscribed users will not be able to see who else is subscribed, or even which users have reacted to a given message.
 The owner of the channel will only be able to see the public name of the user (and no one will be able to see the phone number or profile picture of who is subscribed to the channel).

 This will make customers more inclined to join WhatsApp Channels, in contrast to joining a group, or messaging directly with the business.
 Furthermore, this solves the moderation issues associated with using groups, and the limits on broadcast lists.